Dynamics of Pseudoentanglement: Upper bound on -copy indistinguishability time for subset states

 Let us decompose the matrix $\mathcal{M}^{(m)}_{p_t}$ based on the values of the difference between subsets, $\delta = |S'\setminus S''|$:

 where $f^{(m+\delta)}_{p_t}$ is defined in Eq.~\eqref{eq:f_mdelta_def}.
-The diagonal term $O_0$ provides a lower bound: $\| \mathcal{M}^{(m)}_{p_t}\| \geq \| O_0 \|$, which is used to derive the lower bound on the prethermalization time, Eq.~\eqref{eq:tptherm_lowerbound}.
+The diagonal term $O_0$ provides a lower bound: $\| \mathcal{M}^{(m)}_{p_t}\|_{\rm tr} \geq \| O_0 \|_{\rm tr}$, which is used to derive the lower bound on the $m$-copy indistinguishability time, Eq.~\eqref{eq:tptherm_lowerbound}.
 To get an upper bound, we need to consider the off-diagonal terms as well.

 We have

 We will upper-bound each $\|O_\delta\|_{\rm tr}$ by the sum of the absolute values of its elements: for any operator $A$, one has